adrhumphreys/silverstripe-fixtures/README.md

 composer require adrhumphreys/silverstripe-fixtures dev-master
 ```

+If you are installing this as a dev dependency then **all** your fixtures will need to implement `\SilverStripe\Dev\TestOnly` this is due to Silverstripe trying to load every class on dev/build to create it's manifest.
+During that process it will try to load the class which will then try to load `AdrHumphreys\Fixtures\AbstractFixture` which doesn't exist.

 ## How to use
 The default setup is to run this as a task like so:
 ```